chiyodad/cbeams.github.io/_drafts/epoch.md

 Here are a couple facts:

  1. I was born in Great Falls, Montana on July 2nd, 1978 at 7:02 AM.
- 2. I began tk writing this post in Vienna, Austria on July 11th, 2014 at 1:32 PM.
+ 2. I published this post in Vienna, Austria on July 16th, 2014 at 5:47 PM.

-The second event occurred 18,947,431 tk minutes after the first.
+The second event occurred 18,954,885 minutes after the first.
 For reasons detailed below, that's why you can also get to this post via [cbea.ms/{{ page.timestamp }}]({{ site.shorturl }}/{{ page.timestamp }}).
 Go ahead, click it—you'll end up back here.

 Back?
 Good.
 I'll explain why I'm counting the millions of minutes since my birth—and why you might want to too.
 But let me share how I got there in the first place.